 Hypotheses

 We have three distinct goals.
-Specifically, we investigate (i) the replicability of the original finding, (ii) analyse any effect of the Bayesian Truth Serum is distinct from an increase in expected earnings that accompanies the Bayesian Truth Serum, and (iii) analyse whether any effect of the Bayesian Truth Serum is distinct from the addition of the prediction task itself.
+Specifically, we investigate (i) the replicability of the original finding, (ii) analyse whether any effect of the Bayesian Truth Serum is distinct from an increase in expected earnings that accompanies the Bayesian Truth Serum, and (iii) analyse whether any effect of the Bayesian Truth Serum is distinct from the addition of the prediction task itself.
 Below we outline these goals in more detail and state our hypotheses clearly.

 (i) Replication.
 First, we would like to attempt to directly replicate the finding from Schoenegger (2021), as it is a recent finding that uses question types commonly used across the social sciences (i.e. Likert-scale self-report items), and as such has a high potential applicability in fields where incentivisation mechanisms are largely absent (i.e. psychology and experimental philosophy).
 We take replication to be crucial for a cumulative science as a single finding ought not to be taken as sufficient evidence for potentially wide-ranging costly reforms like the introduction of an incentivisation method that significantly increases both time and monetary costs of research.
 To bolster the evidentiary basis for the claim that social scientists ought to adopt the Bayesian Truth Serum in the context of psychology and experimental philosophy, one ought to be reasonably confident that the mechanism has a measurable and replicable impact on responses to items commonly used in these fields.